markitus18/Thor-Engine/README.txt

 	- Resources:
 		- All files in /Assets/ are loaded at te beggining of the execution.
 		- If new files are addded in /Assets/, they will be imported after a while
-		- If a texture is changed in /Assets/, it will be reimported after a while.
+		- If a texture is changed in /Assets/, it will be reimported after a while
+			- The red texture in Street_Environment IS NOT A BUG: it is for testing purposes.
+			  Changing that texture file is an easy way to see the changes in the scene.
-		  Not handling FBX modifications yet.
+		- If a material is changed in the editor, it will be saved after a while Not handling FBX modifications yet.

 		- To load an imported asset in the current open scene use the menu Assets->LoadImportedScene